-The Board has established a Risk & Compliance Committee to oversee on behalf of the Board all matters relating to risk management and regulatory compliance.
-The Risk & Compliance Committee's arrangements put in place are proportionate to the size, complexity and risk profile of the Company.
+The Company has a Risk & Compliance Committee in place to oversee on behalf of the Board all matters relating to risk management and regulatory compliance.
+The Risk & Compliance Committee's arrangements are proportionate to the size, complexity and risk profile of the Company.
 The Committee acts independently from the management of the Company.

-As at 31st of December 2021 the Risk & Compliance Committee comprised of three (3) independent non-executive directors.
+As at 31st of December 2022, the Risk & Compliance Committee comprised of three (3) independent non-executive directors.
 All members of the Committee must have appropriate knowledge, skills and expertise to fully understand and monitor the risk strategy, risk appetite, risk management policies and risk management practices of the Company.
-During 2021 the Risk & Compliance Committee convened four (4) times.
+During 2022 the Risk & Compliance Committee convened three (3) times.